-- In NSW, a minimum passing distance law applies.
-Drivers who pass a bicycle rider must allow a distance of at least: - 1 metre when the speed limit is 60km/h or less - 1.5 metres when the speed limit is more than 60km/h - Watch out for bicycle riders when driving, especially at roundabouts and other intersections.
+- ► In NSW, a minimum passing distance law applies.
+Drivers who pass a bicycle rider must allow a distance of at least: - 1 metre when the speed limit is 60km/h or less - 1.5 metres when the speed limit is more than 60km/h. - Watch out for bicycle riders when driving, especially at roundabouts and other intersections.

-- If your workers ride for work, make sure they know the rules and safety issues surrounding bike riding. - Ensure workers who are driving know the minimum distance for passing bicycle riders.
+- If your workers ride for work, make sure they know the rules and safety issues surrounding bike riding. - Ensure workers who are driving know the minimum distance for passing bicycle riders. - Provide your workers with the correct safety gear for riding, including helmets and reflective clothing.

-8 www.rms.nsw.gov.au/maps/cycleway_finder
+9 roads-waterways.transport.nsw.gov.au/maps/cycleway_finder

-$^{9\} www.roadsafety.transport.nsw.gov.au/stayingsafe/bicyclists/using_shared_paths.html$
+10 roadsafety.transport.nsw.gov.au/stayingsafe/bicycle-riders/shared-paths.html

-10 www.rms.nsw.gov.au/documents/roads/bicycles/bicycle-riders-handbook.pdf
+11 www.rms.nsw.gov.au/documents/roads/bicycles/bicycle-riders-handbook.pdf